A Foundation for Cultural Transformation

 REGISTRATION & PRICING

-The registration fee of $500/person ($550 for international participants) includes all training sessions for 3 days as well as:
+Registration fee includes all training sessions for 3 days as well as:

 • Daily handouts